 c.
 What does the exterminator believe about Aspie Mouse when AM avoids the smell of an “available female mouse”?
 What’s the real reason AM dislikes that smell?

 d.
 If you’re called a “name” that you know isn’t true (such as Mr. K calling Aspie Mouse “gay” when he isn’t), how do you feel?
 How do you respond?
-Does it feel another way and respond the same way or another way if you believe the “name” is true?
-Does it matter if you are proud about it being true vs. you have shame about it being true?
-How about if you’re not sure, but wonder if it might be true for you if others keep saying it?
+Does it feel different and is your response different if you believe the “name” is true vs. knowing it’s not true?
+Does it matter about the “name” if you are proud that you believe it’s true vs. you have shame about it being true?
+What happens inside if you’re not sure that a “name” fits you, but wonder if it might be true for you if others keep saying it?

 e.
 When have you been told you’re not “manly” or “feminine” enough?
 Then answer same questions as in D4d, but specific to not being manly or feminine enough.
-How well do you accept that your “differences” are OK even when others tease you by saying it’s “wrong” to be the way you are (they “expect” you to behave differently)?
+How well do you accept that any “differences” from how others expect you to be are OK, even when others tease you by saying it’s “wrong” to be the way you are and/ or they “expect” you to behave differently?

 a.
 If you’ve been called names, which names bother you the most?
 The least?

 b.
 What’s different when the teaser/ name-caller is the target of bullies vs. a bully?

 c.
 Do you believe those who calls others names feel good about themselves?
 What might be reasons — other than trying to hurt others — for someone to tease another?

 d.
 When is teasing or name-calling a good-natured way of connecting people, and when on the other hand is it hurtful/ painful/ pushing others away?
 How might people differ on what’s hurtful/ painful as opposed to good-natured/ connecting?